 Let's have a look at how to get an outstanding first impression by optimizing your personal LinkedIn profile.
-You learn how to set up your profile SEO therefore be more visible on LinkedIn.
+You learn how to set up your profile SEO, AKA: be more visible on LinkedIn.

-✔️You will get more search appearances therefore be more visible by potential customers/ clients
+✔️You will get more search appearances and appear more frequently in front of potential customers.

 To get started with LinkedIn SEO I have prepared a few important categories, which I think are particularly relevant when it comes to visibility on LinkedIn.
 Let's get started:

-To find Keywords that people might be searching for, think of what comes into your mind when you face the same challenges as they do.
-Another great way to find keywords is by asking your current clients or search on Google.
+To find keywords that people might be searching for, think of what comes to your mind when you face the same challenges as they do.
+Other options to find keywords are:

-The optimal headline is on point and shows what you do and what you can do for people.
-You have 120 characters to get very precise about who you are and what you offer.
+The optimal LinkedIn headline is on point and shows what you do and what you can do for people.
+You have 220 characters to get very precise about who you are and what you offer.

 ❌ Avoid sentences like this: "I help CEOs of companies with more than 25 employees to..."